March 18, 2026 5 min read

 A buyer now searches Google, reads an AI Overview, asks ChatGPT a follow-up, checks a review profile, and only then decides whether your site is worth visiting.
 In plenty of cases, your page influences the decision without getting the click it used to earn.

-That does not mean search stopped working.
+That doesn’t mean search stopped working.
 It means the measurement model got stale.

 Stop treating click-through rate like the whole story